enthought/traits/docs/source/traits_user_manual/notification.rst

 the two approaches differ in when the call is made.
 Specially-named handlers are registered at class construction time; decorated handlers are registered at instance creation time, prior to setting any object state.

-A consequence of this difference is that the @on_trait_change() decorator causes any default initializers for the traits it references to be executed at instance construction time.
-In the case of specially-named handlers, any default initializers are executed lazily.

 .. index:: notification; specially-named handlers